-With 2016 being the 50th anniversary of Ford’s first Le Mans win in 1966, and as you might expect there were plenty of celebrations going on this year to mark the occasion.
+2016 marked the 50th anniversary of Ford’s first Le Mans win in 1966, and as you might expect there were plenty of celebrations going on that year to mark the occasion.
 The 2016 Pebble Beach Concours got into the action by inviting every original Ford GT40 to the show.
 A surprising number of GT40s showed up, too.
 I’m pretty sure this was the biggest collection of Ford GT40s to ever appear in one place.

 I’m not an expert on the Ford GT40, but I do idolize their race history and I find them beautiful in pretty much every color and race livery.
 Rather than trying to list all the interesting historical facts related to the cars I saw at Pebble Beach I’ll just post the Ford GT40 photos I took and let you enjoy them for the visual feast they offer.
 Read more

-Last weekend I was fortunate enough to attend the Goodwood Revival in Chichester, England (about an hour south of London).
+In September of 2016 I was fortunate enough to attend the Goodwood Revival in Chichester, England (about an hour south of London).
 This event takes place on Lord March’s sprawling estate, and if the words “Lord” and “sprawling” paint images of wealth and decadence in your brain, good.
 You’re getting an idea of what the Goodwood Revival is all about.
+Read more

 Ford’s GT40 swept the podium at Le Mans in 1966, taking 1st, 2nd and 3rd place while making it the first American car company to win the prestigious 24-hour endurance race.
 The 50th anniversary of that win is being celebrated this weekend in Monterey, and I’ll be attending an event that will include all of the winning Ford GT40s of that era.

 Years ago I spotted a brochure for the 1966 Ford GT40 on eBay at a reasonable price.
 I’ve scanned the brochure and posted it here for your reading enjoyment.
 I’m not sure if this is an original brochure of a reprint, but it’s a fun read either way.